revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Party Connections

-It is not necessary to find connections between the characters in the party, but doing so makes the game rich and meaningful.
-See if you can find ways the characters in the group are connected, and even better to intertwine their backgrounds.
+It is not necessary to find connections between the characters in the party, but doing so makes the game even more rich and meaningful.
+See if you can find ways the characters in the group are connected, and to intertwine their backgrounds would be even better.

 #### Dynamic History